sous-chefs/elasticsearch/README.md

 ```

 If for some reason, you want to name the resource something else, you may
-provide the plugin name using the `name` parameter:
+provide the true plugin name using the `name` parameter:

 ```ruby
 elasticsearch_plugin 'xyzzy' do